devdanzin/cpython_fusil_report/cpython_report.md

 to explore ways to improve fusil to be more effective in attaining the primary goal.

+This report intends to present the campaign, analyzing its results quantitatively and qualitatively, issue-finding patterns, and relevance to the CPython project.
+Complementarily, an assessment of the format and procedures of the campaign should allow improvements to future efforts.

 ### Context on fusil

 While fusil is in fact a "multi-agent Python library used to write